elm/elm-lang.org/README.md

 ### Project Structure

 - `public/` &mdash; all of the .elm files used for the site.
 This makes up the majority of client-side code.
   You can change/delete the existing files and add entirely new files.
-The changes and additions will be served automatically.
+The changes, deletions, and additions will be served automatically.
 - `resources/` &mdash; the various resources needed for Elm.
 This is where you put all of your non-Elm content, like images, videos, JavaScript code, etc.